oracle-livelabs/analytics-ai/atom/provision/provision.md

 This task will help you to create desired dynamic group & necessary policy for the Oracle Digital Assistant

-1. Step 1: Attach the policy at the root compartment level
+1. Attach the policy at the root compartment level

     ```text
     Allow any-user to use ai-service-generative-ai-family in tenancy where request.principal.id='ocid1.odainstance.oc1.us-chicago-1.XXXXXXXXXXXXXXXXXXXXXXXXXX'